kleinbottle/swanlotus/content/blogs/amnesia/amnesia.md

 author: R (Chandra) Chandrasekhar
 date: 2024-04-08
 modified: 2024-04-13
-category: Simkin Tales
+category: Mathematics
-tags: mathematics geometry algebra trigonometry
+tags: Simkin Tales, geometry, algebra, trigonometry, history
 summary: "Poor Doron has suffered a strange cognitive deficit.
 His language and speech skills have survived intact, but he has developed 'selective mathematical amnesia'.
 He has forgotten much of high school mathematics---which for a person with a Master's degree in engineering---is a rather tragic state of affairs.
 In fact, his knowledge of mathematics now resembles [Emmental cheese](https://en.wikipedia.org/wiki/Emmental_cheese)---full of holes."
 opengraphimage: Emmentaler_Premier_Cru.jpg
 status: published